ankitt8/CurrencyConverter/readme.txt

-I have developed currency converter web application where user can enter a csv file containing price amount in rupees and he will get results in USD by fetching the latest conversion rate using FreeCurrencyConverterAPI, I am also displaying some standard metrics like min, max, avg and median.I am converting the csv to json without using any library.Later the user can email himself the results.To send email I am using MailGun API.To test working of API I have used Postman.
+I have developed currency converter web application where

+- User can enter a csv file containing price amount in rupees
+- He will get results in USD (I'm fetching the latest conversion rate using FreeCurrencyConverterAPI)
+- Displaying standard metrics like min, max, avg and median
+- Converting the csv to json without using any library
+- User can email himself/herself the conversion result
+- Used MailGun API to send email

-This is my first mini-project using express and EJS.
+This is my first mini-project using express and EJS for one of the recruitment process